graphan/react-apollo-typescript-java-example/README.md

 npm start
 ```

-Remember to run the server first.
+If you want to launch the application, remember to run the above server first and then:

-After running the app:
 - Open the client at http://localhost:3000

 #### How TypeScript Interfaces are generated?

 `npm start` invokes two scripts behind the scenes:
- - npm run update-schema
- - npm run generate-graphql-types
+ - `npm run update-schema`

- The first one downloads the GraphQL Schema from the server in JSON and save it in `client/schema/schema.json`.
+    It downloads the GraphQL Schema from the server in JSON and save it in `client/schema/schema.json`.

+ - `npm run generate-graphql-types`

- The second one generates TypeScript Interfaces based on earlier downloaded GraphQL Schema and graphql files located at: `client/src/graphql` and save them in: `client/src/interfaces.ts`
+    It generates TypeScript Interfaces based on earlier downloaded GraphQL Schema and graphql files located at: `client/src/graphql` and save them in: `client/src/interfaces.ts`